Continuous delivery only pays off when faster releases are not bought with hidden operational risk.

 Related chapters

-- Release It! - Complements safe-release mechanics: canary rollout, rollback and production resilience patterns.
+- Release It! - Complements safe-release mechanics with canary rollouts, fast rollback, and resilience under production failure.

 - Site Reliability Engineering - Adds the operational reliability view for delivery pipelines and change-risk management.